Calls for armed guards, 'Army for Trump' volunteers vex Minnesota election officials

 Meanwhile, at least one of the companies involved in recruiting ex-military personnel in Minnesota appears to be distancing itself from the effort.

-Nevertheless, sha added, “the work is proceeding without us and is being performed under the proper licensing authorities and in coordination with the proper law enforcement authorities,” Blau wrote.
+Nevertheless, she added, "the work is proceeding without us and is being performed under the proper licensing authorities and in coordination with the proper law enforcement authorities," Blau wrote.

 Local election officials, however, remain wary.